ModernMube/OwnAudioSharp/OwnaudioSrc/README.md

 ## Installation

-You can add this library to your project via NuGet (when published) or by directly referencing the project.
+You can add this library to your project via NuGet (OwnAudioSharp) or by directly referencing the project.

 ## Optional dependencies: Portaudio and FFmpeg